MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

 I2C bus is marked with SCL and SDA.
 It is shared with A4 (SDA) and A5 (SCL), which owners of previous UNOs are familiar with.

-#defines for a second I2C port are included for possible future development, but
-are not supported by the current version of the Arduino UNO R4 Minima.
+The #defines for a second I2C port are included for possible future development, but are not supported by the current version of the Arduino UNO R4 Minima.

 ```aiignore